Calor Gas: History

+In January 2023, Calor announced it would discontinue its small capacity LPG cylinders.
+This caused alarm to caravanners and boaters whose gas installations were designed for these sizes.
+In May 2023, following representations from the RYA, the UK's Boat Safety Scheme and the wider boating and caravanning community, Calor made a statement that it would continue to exchange and refill serviceable 3.9kg propane and 4.5kg butane cylinders.

 On 16 of February 2023 Calor announced workforce reduction of 114 positions in Commercial, Operations and Central Functions departments.

 Products

 Calor provide gas both for use in bulk tanks (which may be stored above or below ground) and in smaller gas cylinders.

 Bulk tanks

 Calor can provide a variety of sizes in both above- and below-ground formats.
 Tanks are available with a monitor, which automatically inform Calor when stocks are low so that the gas can then be refuelled without intervention by the tank's owner.

 Gas cylinders

 Calor's largest cylinder (47 kg) can be used in packs (4 x 47 kg gas cylinders) which are able to supply central heating systems of up to 60 kW as well as cookers and fires.
 When one pair runs low the valve automatically switches to the second pair so that the supply is continuous.

 For leisure use such as caravanning and barbecuing, Calor retail butane, propane and Patio Gas (an alternative brand name for propane) cylinders, all of which come in a number of sizes.
 A new Calor Lite cylinder, produced from lightweight steel, released in 2008, was targeted at the caravan market but has now been withdrawn due to production issues.

 Calor also provides LPG for business customers.